-The Blue City That Made Me Believe in Time Travel: A Samarkand Story
+The Blue City That Makes You Believe in Time Travel: A Samarkand Story

-I'd walked down a modern Uzbek street — traffic, phone shops, a teenager on a scooter eating an ice cream — and then turned a corner.
-Three towering madrasas, covered floor-to-ceiling in turquoise and gold tilework, framed a square so grand it sucked the modern world out of my peripheral vision.
+Walk down a modern Uzbek street — traffic, phone shops, a teenager on a scooter eating an ice cream — then turn a corner.
+Three towering madrasas, covered floor-to-ceiling in turquoise and gold tilework, frame a square so grand it pulls the modern world out of your peripheral vision.

-For a few seconds, I forgot what century I was in.
+For a few seconds, you'll forget what century you're in.

 That's the Samarkand trick.
-The city exists in two time zones simultaneously: the one on your phone and the one carved into every turquoise-tiled arch for the last 600 years.
+The city exists in two time zones at once: the one on your phone and the one carved into every turquoise-tiled arch for the last 600 years.

 Arriving on the Silk Road

-I'd taken the Afrosiyob high-speed train from Tashkent — 2 hours 10 minutes, smooth as silk (pun regrettably intended), and costing 120,000 UZS, which is about $9.60.
-The train is modern, clean, air-conditioned, and runs through the same steppe that Silk Road caravans once crossed over weeks.
+The Afrosiyob high-speed train from Tashkent runs the route in 2 hours 10 minutes, smooth as silk, and costs 120,000 UZS — about $9.60.
+Modern, clean, air-conditioned, it crosses the same steppe that Silk Road caravans once spent weeks traversing.

 Samarkand station is functional rather than beautiful.
-But a taxi into the old center costs 15,000 UZS ($1.20), and within ten minutes I was standing in front of my guesthouse — a renovated caravanserai with a courtyard of apricot trees and rooms for 250,000 UZS/night ($20).
+But a taxi into the old center costs 15,000 UZS ($1.20), and within ten minutes you can be standing in front of your guesthouse — a renovated caravanserai with a courtyard of apricot trees and rooms for 250,000 UZS/night ($20).

-The owner, Rustam, placed a tray of green tea and fresh non (flatbread) on the table before I'd even opened my suitcase.
-"Welcome to Samarkand," he said.
+At one such place, the owner, Rustam, sets a tray of green tea and fresh non (flatbread) on the table before you've opened your suitcase.
+"Welcome to Samarkand," he says.
 "Everything you need to see, you can walk to."

 The Registan: Three Buildings That Justify the Entire Trip